Reliability in Azure Virtual Machines

 Availability zones are physically separate groups of datacenters within each Azure region.
 When one zone fails, services can fail over to one of the remaining zones.

-An individual VM can be deployed in a zonal configuration, which means it's pinned to a single availability zone that you select.
+An individual VM can be deployed in a zonal configuration, which means that it's pinned to a single availability zone that you select.
 By itself, a zonal VM isn't resilient to zone outages.
 However, you can create multiple VMs and place them in different availability zones, then spread your applications and data across the VM instances.
-Alternatively, you can use Virtual Machine Scale Sets to create a set of virtual machines and spread them across zones.
+Alternatively, you can use virtual machine scale sets to deploy a set of VMs across multiple availability zones.

-If you don't configure a VM to be zonal then it's considered to be nonzonal or regional.
+If you don't configure a VM to be zonal, it's considered nonzonal or regional.
 Nonzonal VMs might be placed in any availability zone within the region.
-If any availability zone in the region experiences an outage, nonzonal VMs might be in the affected zone and could experience downtime.
+If any availability zone in the region experiences an outage, nonzonal VMs might be in the affected zone and can experience downtime.

 Region support